fineanmol/plant-tree/README.md

-🎍 Updated on Fri, 13 Jun 2025 08:50:00 GMT
+🎄 Updated on Fri, 13 Jun 2025 14:04:40 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "The best error message is the one that never shows up."